Session lock

 destroy()

-Destroy the session lock
+destroy the session lock

 This informs the compositor that the lock object will no longer be used.
 Existing objects created through this interface remain valid.